NREL/OpenStudio-user-documentation/docs/tutorials/creating_your_model.md

 - Interior Partitions
 - Shading

 Each horizontal tab may have sub-buttons that hold additional settings.
+The available filters on each tab can help you find a particular space to edit.

+Some items are not editable within the Spaces tab.
+These items are within the Subsurfaces, Interior Partitions, and Shading tabs.
+These items have to be edited in the SketchUp Plug-in, Geometry tab, or using a measure.

 [![Spaces Properties](img/create_model/spaces_properties.png "Click to view")](img/create_model/spaces_properties.png)